civboot/fngi/notes/fu.md

 - All others must have mem.Store=WS so they can consume it.
   - TODO: It's possible they could consume Second in this case, more thought must be aplied.
-- JIB can ONLY be used with mem=WS as it requires the IMM for it's offset (all mem operations besides WS use an IMM)
+- JIB and JTBL can ONLY be used with mem=WS as they require the IMM for their offset/table-meta (all mem operations besides WS use an IMM)
 - CALL can ONLY be used with mem={WS, IMWS}.
 It also can't be used with operations FT or SR as it must perform a fetch (only one memory operation allowed).

+#### `JTBL` Jump Table Description

+The jump table must be layed out as follows:

+- Instr containing `JTBL`
+- `IM` 16bit value containing the size of the jump table.
+- array of 16 bit values containing the sectorPtr to jump to.
+  - index0 must contain the location that is jumped to if the store value is 1.
+    A value of 0 will begin execution immediately after the jmp table and the final index is the "else/default" branch.

 ### Operations: 6 bits

-*Special Operations*:

 Operations modify what will be Stored.
 If Store is WS the result will be pushed to the stack, if the store is `S(LP+IM)` then the result will instead go to the immediate offset of the stack pointer.

+**Special Operations**:

-Store operations ignore `size` to pull the addr as a `Ptr` size.
-They can not be used with CALL, as that requires a memory operation.
+Special store operations ignore `size` or require size to be a specific value.

+Load/Store can not be used with CALL, as that requires a memory operation.
+They also will always pull a ptr for their ptr argument.
 - `00 000000 FT {addr: Ptr} -> value` load.
-  - Can only be used with mem of {WS}
+  - Can only be used with mem of {WS} and size=ptrSize
-- `01 000001 SR {value; addr: Ptr}` store.
+- `01 000001 SR {addr: Ptr, value}` store.
 Note that the address is Second, allowing for storing an IMM value with IMWS.
-  - Can only be used with mem of {WS, IMWS}
+  - Can only be used with mem of {WS; IMWS}

-Device operations ignore size for the DvPort, which is always U16 (See **Device Operations** for more details and clarifications).
+Device operations can only work with size=U16.
+They will update the stack differently per operation, ignoring the size bits.
+See **Device Operations** for more details and clarifications.
 - `02 000010 DVF` `{dvPort: U16}` DeviceIn, get the value at the dvPort
-- `03 000011 DVS` `{dvPort: U16; value}` send the value to the dvPort
+- `03 000011 DVS` `{...; dvPort: U16}` send the value to the dvPort.

+**Non-special operations**: these use size normally.

 Unary: only top is used or consumed for these.
 - `04 000100 IDN`: identity, simply store Top.